NikhilJain8000/Player-Re-Identification-in-Sports-Footage/README.md

 # Player Re-Identification in Sports Videos

 Hi there! 👋
-This project is my submission for the Liat.ai AI Internship assignment, where I tackled the challenge of tracking and consistently identifying players in sports footage — even when they vanish behind others or run off-screen.
+This project is my submission, where I tackled the challenge of tracking and consistently identifying players in sports footage — even when they vanish behind others or run off-screen.

 ---